Old Age Security Return of Income Guide for Non-Residents

 Capital gains

-A capital gain or loss usually happens when you sell or dispose of property, such as real estate or shares.
-Capital losses can reduce capital gains.
-However, to determine your net world income, you cannot use capital losses to reduce other sources of income, including interest and other investment income.
+A capital gain or loss may occur when you sell or dispose of a capital property, such as real estate or shares held on account of capital.
+In determining your income for a tax year, you could apply your allowable capital loss in a year (if any) against your taxable capital gain for that year.
+However, if you have a net capital loss for that year, you cannot use the net capital loss to reduce other sources of income, including interest and other investment income.

-If you sold or disposed of property in 2021 and your capital gains for the year were more than your capital losses, you have to include a percentage of the difference on line 12100 of your return.
-For 2021, the inclusion rate for capital gains realized is generally 50%.
+If you sold or disposed of property in 2023 and your taxable capital gains for the year were more than your allowable capital losses, you have to include the difference on line 12100 of your return.

 Note

-If you disposed of property in 2021, you will need to know the following three amounts to calculate any capital gain or loss:
+If you sold or disposed of a property in 2023, you will need to know the following three amounts to calculate any capital gain or loss:

 - the proceeds of disposition